cicsdev/cics-java-liberty-employee-db/README.md

 cics-java-liberty-employee
 =====================

-Sample Java EE web application demonstrating how to use JDBC and to control data base commits from a CICS Java application.
+Sample Java EE web application demonstrating how to use JDBC in a Java application.

 ## Repository structure